-Muscle memory can help to instill efficiency and speed into a shooter’s techniques.
-It can allow them to master safe handling techniques in a way that becomes second nature.
+Muscle memory can help to instill efficiency and speed into a shooter's techniques.
+In addition, it can allow them to master safe handling techniques in a way that becomes second nature.
 And while that might not seem valuable to hobbyists, for individuals using guns as a form of self-defense or on-the-job as a law enforcement professional, muscle memory can mean the difference between life and death.

-Unpracticed shooters may feel they are protected just by carrying a gun, but the gun is only as good as the shooter.
+Untrained shooters may feel protected by carrying a gun, but the weapon is only as good as the shooter.
 Being able to assess a situation, remain calm, pull a gun from a concealed position, determine shot placement and get a clear sight picture is virtually impossible without practice.

 Most self-defense situations happen quickly and only leave the shooter fractions of a second to make a life-altering decision.
 Even if a shooter is well-versed in the correct protocol, it doesn't mean their body will automatically respond in a timely and effective manner.
 Simply knowing the right thing to do in a stressful situation is not enough.

-The increased heart rate and rush of adrenaline during a high-stress situation can cause a temporary loss of fine motor skills, auditory exclusion, and tunnel vision.
+The increased heart rate and adrenaline rush during a high-stress situation can cause a temporary loss of fine motor skills, auditory exclusion, and tunnel vision.
 These symptoms make it impossible to think rationally.
-Muscle memory is the only way for a shooter to efficiently and safely respond during a stressful situation.
+Therefore, muscle memory is the only way for a shooter to efficiently and safely respond during a stressful situation.